rambleraptor/api-linter/docs/rules/0135/http-uri-path.md

 ---
 rule:
   aep: 135
-  name: [core, '0135', http-uri-name]
+  name: [core, '0135', http-uri-path]
-  summary: Delete methods must map the name field to the URI.
+  summary: Delete methods must map the path field to the URI.
-permalink: /135/http-uri-name
+permalink: /135/http-uri-path
 redirect_from:
-  - /0135/http-uri-name
+  - /0135/http-uri-path
 ---

-# Delete methods: HTTP URI name field
+# Delete methods: HTTP URI path field

-This rule enforces that all `Delete` RPCs map the `name` field to the HTTP URI, as mandated in [AEP-135][].
+This rule enforces that all `Delete` RPCs map the `path` field to the HTTP URI, as mandated in [AEP-135][].

 ## Details

-This rule looks at any message matching beginning with `Delete`, and complains if the `name` variable is not included in the URI.
+This rule looks at any message matching beginning with `Delete`, and complains if the `path` variable is not included in the URI.
 It _does_ check additional bindings if they are present.

 ## Examples